 Azure guidance for secure isolation

-Microsoft Azure is a hyperscale public multi-tenant cloud services platform that provides customers with access to a feature-rich environment incorporating the latest cloud innovations such as artificial intelligence, machine learning, IoT services, big-data analytics, intelligent edge, and many more to help customers increase efficiency and unlock insights into their operations and performance.
+Microsoft Azure is a hyperscale public multi-tenant cloud services platform that provides you with access to a feature-rich environment incorporating the latest cloud innovations such as artificial intelligence, machine learning, IoT services, big-data analytics, intelligent edge, and many more to help you increase efficiency and unlock insights into your operations and performance.

 A multi-tenant cloud platform implies that multiple customer applications and data are stored on the same physical hardware.
-Azure uses logical isolation to segregate each customer's applications and data.
-This approach provides the scale and economic benefits of multi-tenant cloud services while rigorously helping prevent customers from accessing one another's data or applications.
+Azure uses logical isolation to segregate your applications and data from other customers.
+This approach provides the scale and economic benefits of multi-tenant cloud services while rigorously helping prevent other customers from accessing your data or applications.

 Azure addresses the perceived risk of resource sharing by providing a trustworthy foundation for assuring multi-tenant, cryptographically certain, logically isolated cloud services using a common set of principles: (1) user access controls with authentication and identity separation, (2) compute isolation for processing, (3) networking isolation including data encryption in transit, (4) storage isolation with data encryption at rest, and (5) security assurance processes embedded in service design to correctly develop logically isolated services.

 Multi-tenancy in the public cloud improves efficiency by multiplexing resources among disparate customers at low costs; however, this approach introduces the perceived risk associated with resource sharing.
-Azure addresses this risk by providing a trustworthy foundation for assuring multi-tenant, cryptographically certain, logically isolated cloud services using a multi-layered approach depicted in Figure 1.
+Azure addresses this risk by providing a trustworthy foundation for isolated cloud services using a multi-layered approach depicted in Figure 1.

 Figure 1.
 Azure isolation approaches